minhsueh/gym-open-poker/README.md

 - Python 3.9 or above

 ### User Installation
-We will publish this package to PyPI soon..
+We will publish this package to PyPI soon...

 ### Development Installation
 1. Clone the repository: